 The project activity only affects the emissions due to combustion of fuels in the boilers of plants units 1, 2, 3 and 4.
 Therefore, in order to monitor the project emissions a JI specific approach was proposed which foresees monitoring of:

-- fuels consumption by the TPP (including the NCV of each particular fuel used); - amount of electricity supplied to the grid.
+- fuels consumption for producing electricity and heat by the TPP (including the NCV of each particular fuel used); - amount of electricity supplied to the grid.

 These values are metered and stored allowing for reliable and transparent monitoring.